 - Printmaking Paper

-The Basics of Linocut Printing
+The Basics of Linocut Printmaking

 Linocut printing involves cutting away from a block of linoleum, and inking and printing the uncut areas.
 When you place your carved, inked up block face down on a sheet of paper, the printed image will appear as a mirror image to how you have carved your block.
 Areas you have cut away will remain the white of the paper you print on.

-Materials to Get Started in Linocut Printing
+Materials to Get Started in Linocut Printmaking

 It is a good idea to draw your design onto the lino block first, so a pencil is essential, although if you are feeling brave, you can cut into your lino without a guide.
 A slightly soft pencil works best as it creates a darker, more visible line.